 The fact is: workplace injury can be prevented.
 Providing office workers with a fully ergonomic seating solution and ergonomic training can decrease soft-tissue injury and have a significant impact on productivity.
 In addition to taking regular breaks from sitting, an adjustable chair that allows the user to have movement throughout the day – even in the seated position – which helps increase blood flow to the brain and to the body, keeping employees feeling refreshed and energized.

-Our seating systems are modular and highly adjustable, designed to reduce seated posture stress and risk factors that could lead to work-related musculoskeletal disorders.
-Recommended by ergonomists and health care practitioners, ergoCentric enables employees to easily change their posture throughout the workday.In short, we understand adjustability.
+Our seating systems are modular and highly adjustable, designed to reduce the stresses caused by the seated posture and risk factors that could lead to work-related musculoskeletal disorders.

 Task chairs must be safe, well-built and provide support for the required working postures for the intended user to maximize long term comfort, productivity and to avoid injury.

-Seat that is too deep or shallow can cause lower back and leg discomfort.
 The seat depth must allow the user to sit back against the backrest, allowing the backrest to support the back properly.
-There should be approximately a three- finger width of clearance between the back of the knees and the font of the seat so the legs can be positioned without compression at the back of the knee
+There should be approximately a three-finger width of clearance between the back of the knees and the font of the seat so the legs can be positioned without compression at the back of the knee.

-In general, the base of the chair should be the correct size and type for the size and type of chair as they provide the chair’s stability.
-If the base is too small there is the hazard of tipping and if the base is too big relative to the seat size, it becomes a tripping hazard.
-If bases are plastic, they should be made of 30% glass-reinforced nylon with a metal hub insert as it provides increased durability and strength.
+The base of the chair should be the correct size and type for the size and type of chair.
+If the base is too small there is the hazard of tipping and if the base is too large relative to the seat size, it becomes a tripping hazard.
+If bases are plastic, they should be made of 30% glass-reinforced nylon with a metal hub insert as it provides the necessary durability over the long term.

 For casters to work properly there needs to be a degree of friction between the wheel and the surface it’s being used on.
 Too much friction makes the chair difficult to move.
 Too little friction means the chair would move too easily.
 To avoid accidents make sure casters fit the intended use of the chair with nylon casters for carpet and urethane casters for hard floor surfaces.